 Xbox Error Code 0x82D40007

-If you’re faced with this issue, you can try the recommended solutions below in no particular order and see if that helps to resolve the Xbox Error Code 0x82D40007 issue.
+To fix Xbox error code 0x82d40007, you can try the recommended solutions below in no particular order and see if that helps to resolve the issue.

 - Have the owner sign in

 - Check the subscription status

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 1] Have the owner sign in

 To play this game, the owner of the subscription needs to sign in.
 If someone else bought the game, either have them sign in so you can play, or have them set this console as their home Xbox.
 On the owner’s home Xbox, other users can play the owner’s games.

 To set this as the owner’s home Xbox, do the following:

 - Press the Xbox button to open the guide.

 - Select Profile & system > Settings > General > Personalisation > My home Xbox.